Bahn-X/cmp-documentation/docs/getting-started/installation.md

 By default, the page will reload after a consent change (removal/addition of a script tag) to make sure the page is in a "fresh" state.
 :::

+There are some examples of services being migrated to Tealium and CMP under `Integration Guides` in the sidebar.

 ### Tag configuration

 Depending on how script tags get loaded and configured, simply replacing the tags might not be enough.